skepsun/GT-Holmes/README.md

 At last, we can concatenate all of the category feature vector into a fixed-length and high-dimensional numerical vector.
 It's a unified data structure for expressing the feature of the narratives.
 The position of every element in the vector stands for a specific word in the corresponding category, and their value stand for the weight or similarity.

 > Experiments:
+We did an experiments based on the features that mentioned above.
+There are